Home News Look/Listen Sample Sets Compare Requirements Pictures Links Downloads About us

 • Recorded via Hauptwerk recording function, there are no additional effects added (e.g. extra reverb).

-• Live played in Hauptwerk (there is no midi file used).
+• Live played in Hauptwerk (I did no midi file editing).

 • Each organ in original temperament.